ringerc/pgjdbc/README.md

 PostgreSQL JDBC Driver (PgJDBC for short) allows Java programs to connect to a PostgreSQL database using standard, database independent Java code.
 Is an open source JDBC driver written in Pure Java (Type 4), and communicates in the PostgreSQL native network protocol.

+**This is a 2ndQuadrant-patched version of PgJDBC - see the pom.xml for version.
+See the documenation and the git history for details of changes.**.

 ### Status
 [![Build Status](https://travis-ci.org/pgjdbc/pgjdbc.svg?branch=master)](https://travis-ci.org/pgjdbc/pgjdbc)
 [![codecov.io](http://codecov.io/github/pgjdbc/pgjdbc/coverage.svg?branch=master)](http://codecov.io/github/pgjdbc/pgjdbc?branch=master)